richchapler/AzureSolutionsDocumentation/docs/wip/OpenAI_EstimatingCost.md

 Prompt | Description
 :----- | :-----
-Model Type | This refers to the type of AI model you want to use.
-Azure OpenAI Service offers different types of models, each with its own capabilities and use cases.
-For example, there are language models (like GPT-3.5-Turbo and GPT-4), base models (like Babbage-002 and Davinci-002), and fine-tuning models
-Model | This is the specific model within the chosen type that you want to use.
-Each model has different performance characteristics and costs.
-For example, within the language models, you could choose between GPT-3.5-Turbo 4K, GPT-3.5-Turbo 16K, GPT-4 8K, and GPT-4 32K
+Model Type | * **Language Models** {e.g., GPT-4-8K}: used to add natural language capabilities, build conversational interfaces, identify key terms and phrases, understand sentiments, and more<br><br>* **Image Models** {e.g., Dall-E}: used for image classification, object detection, and more<br><br>* **Embedding Models** {e.g., Ada}: used to convert text into numerical vectors that capture the semantic meaning of the words or sentences
-Prompt | This refers to the number of tokens in the prompts you send to the model.
-A token is roughly equivalent to four characters for typical English text².
-You're charged per 1,000 tokens for the prompts you send to the model
+Language Models >> Prompt | refers to the number of tokens {i.e., four characters of typical English text} in the prompts you send to the model
-Completion | This refers to the number of tokens in the completions (responses) you receive from the model.
+Language Models >> Completion | This refers to the number of tokens in the completions (responses) you receive from the model.
 You're also charged per 1,000 tokens for the completions you receive from the model